2026 Mosquito Fleet Fest coming May 23rd & 24th

 Carlisle II was built in Bellingham in 1917 by Lummi Island Navigation Company, and first carried freight and passengers between Bellingham and the Carlisle Packing Company's salmon cannery on Lummi Island.

-Story Sailings on May 24 & 25 at 11am & 1pm are available to purchase through the link below.
+Story Sailings at 11am (east route) & 12:45pm (west route), 2pm (east route) are available to purchase through the link below.

 Tarry Not II